Lorraine 37L: Tactical function and operational history

 In 1939, the Lorraine 37 L was gradually introduced to the supply units of the tank battalions.
 This coincided with a change in tactical thinking about the use of armour.
-In the early thirties, French doctrine had favoured the construction of ever deeper defensive belts to counter infantry infiltration tactics to defeat enemy attacks before they could develop into full-scale manoeuvre warfare, a field at which the French were aware of being less adept than their most likely adversary, Germany.
-Expecting any possible enemy to defend himself likewise, the armour branch of the French Infantry became much preoccupied with the vexing problem of how to break through similar in-depth positions itself, emphasizing close cooperation with the foot soldier.
+In the early thirties, French doctrine had favoured construction of ever deeper defensive belts to counter infantry infiltration tactics to defeat enemy attacks before they could develop into full-scale manoeuvre warfare, a field at which the French were aware of being less adept than their most likely adversary, Germany.
+Expecting any possible enemy to defend themselves likewise, the armour branch of the French Infantry became much preoccupied with the vexing problem of how to break through similar in-depth positions, emphasizing close cooperation with the foot soldier.
 Far less attention was paid to the next phase: the envelopment of the enemy forces.

 The situation changed in the late thirties.
 Having at last built a considerable number of modern and well-armoured tanks, the Infantry became confident in its ability to break the enemy line, if sufficient artillery and air support was provided within a combined arms tactic.
 At the same time the political situation made it likely that large-scale offensives were needed to bring Germany to its knees.
 Though few officers advocated the creation of armoured divisions able to execute both the breakthrough and the strategic exploitation phase — these required trained personnel in numbers that simply would not be available — it was understood that the "manoeuvre mass" of tanks effecting the break would immediately have to envelop the defensive enemy position and defeat counterattacking enemy armour reserves, otherwise the momentum of the attack would be lost and the breach would not be kept open long enough for the motorised divisions and cavalry armoured divisions to be launched to quickly occupy and hold strategic key positions.